 Looking for a Military School in Vermont to Help Your Teenage Son?
-Would You Consider a Christian Boarding School in Florida, Instead?
+WOULD YOU CONSIDER A MILITARY-LIKE BOARDING SCHOOL JUST FOR TROUBLED BOYS, INSTEAD?

 When given the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
 Gateway Boys Academy has the same discipline of a military school, but it is more caring.
-We are a military academy, an accredited school, as well as a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+We are a military academy, an accredited school, as well as a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring change in a boy’s heart and life.

 Spending Time Here Sets the Stage for a New Start and a New Direction

 Gateway Boys Academy accepts boys from all around the nation, including from Vermont.
 Over 1000 boys from each of the 50 states and other countries have changed the course of their lives at Gateway Boys Academy.
 Although you may be searching near Vermont for a discipline school for your son, consider that getting away from the peers and culture he’s being influenced by may be precisely what he needs.

 Understanding, Compassionate Staff Teach Our Students a Better Way to Live